Skip to main content

 With the wrappers gone, every consumer imports directly from shared-ui:

-The second insight came from looking at the 15 pages that all repeated className='py-16 lg:py-24 space-y-24' on their PageLayout.
-If every consumer passes the same props, those aren't options.
-They're the default.
+The second realization came from staring at the 15 pages that all repeated className='py-16 lg:py-24 space-y-24' on their PageLayout.
+When every single consumer passes the same props, those aren't options anymore; they're the default.

 PageLayout